nyx-space/docs/docs/hifitime/intro.md

     classDef engr fill:dodgerblue,opacity:0.6,stroke:navy,stroke-width:2px,color:black
 ```

+The following figures show the deviation of different time with respect to TAI scales from 01 January 1970 until 01 January 2023.

+--8<-- "includes/time-scale-deviation.html"

+--8<-- "includes/time-scale-deviation-no-utc.html"

+--8<-- "includes/time-scale-deviation-tdb-et.html"

 ## Comparison with SPICE

 1. Hifitime and SPICE perform the same computation for Ephemeris Time, i.e. the error between hifitime and SPICE in Ephemeris Time is constrained only by the precision of the SPICE representation.